 - Pack properly for the park.
 Consider a picnic cooler as a transportable refrigerator.
 Make sure your marinating food is in a well-sealed container.
 Ideally, place it in a cooler designated just for perishable items, pack with ice and keep out of direct sunlight.

 - Be mindful with the marinade.
 Cross-contamination can lead to food poisoning.
 This may occur when a marinade is used on raw meat, poultry or fish, and then reused "as is" on cooked food.
-If reusing marinade on ready to eat food, boil it to destroy harmful bacteria first.
-When possible, plan ahead by setting aside some fresh sauce strictly for this purpose.
+If reusing marinade on ready to eat food, boil it first before reusing to destroy harmful bacteria.
+When possible, plan ahead by setting aside some fresh sauce strictly for this purpose before marinating.

 - Cook for safety; make it tasty.
 Don't rely solely on your senses.
 Use a food thermometer to assure marinated meat, poultry or fish is prepared to a safe minimum internal temperature.
 And regardless of the type of food you're preparing, remember this: When food is cooked to the proper temperature, it won't be undercooked — or overcooked.